Glasgow

-Glasgow has the largest economy in Scotland and the third-highest GDP per capita of any city in the UK.
-Glasgow's major cultural institutions – the Burrell Collection, Kelvingrove Art Gallery and Museum, the Royal Conservatoire of Scotland, the Royal Scottish National Orchestra, Scottish Ballet and Scottish Opera – enjoy international reputations.
+Glasgow's major cultural institutions enjoy international reputations.
+They include Glasgow School of Art, the Burrell Collection, Kelvingrove Art Gallery and Museum, the Royal Scottish National Orchestra, the BBC Scottish Symphony Orchestra, Scottish Ballet, the Royal Conservatoire of Scotland, the Citizens Theatre and Scottish Opera.
 The city was the European Capital of Culture in 1990 and is notable for its architecture, culture, media, music scene, sports clubs and transport connections.
-It is the fifth-most visited city in the United Kingdom.
-The city hosted the 2021 United Nations Climate Change Conference (COP26) at its main events venue, the SEC Centre.
-Glasgow hosted the 2014 Commonwealth Games and the first European Championships in 2018, and was one of the host cities for UEFA Euro 2020.
-The city is also well known in the sporting world for football, particularly for the Old Firm rivalry.
+It is the fifth-most-visited city in the United Kingdom.
+The city is also well known in the sporting world for association football, particularly for the Old Firm rivalry.